Sanford C. Bernstein Analysts Give Intel (NASDAQ:INTC) a $40.00 Price Target

-Sanford C. Bernstein set a $40.00 price target on Intel (NASDAQ:INTC) in a research report report published on Monday morning, Borsen Zeitung reports.
-The firm currently has a sell rating on the chip maker’s stock.
+Intel (NASDAQ:INTC) received a $40.00 price objective from Sanford C. Bernstein in a report issued on Monday, Borsen Zeitung reports.
+The firm presently has a “sell” rating on the chip maker’s stock.
+Sanford C. Bernstein’s target price points to a potential downside of 19.71% from the company’s previous close.

-A number of other research firms also recently commented on INTC.
-Royal Bank of Canada reduced their price objective on shares of Intel from $45.00 to $40.00 and set an underperform rating on the stock in a research note on Wednesday, October 28th.
-Roth Capital reduced their price target on shares of Intel from $55.00 to $50.00 and set a neutral rating on the stock in a research report on Friday, October 23rd.
-Credit Suisse Group lowered their price objective on Intel from $70.00 to $65.00 and set a buy rating for the company in a report on Friday, October 23rd.
-They noted that the move was a valuation call.
-Rosenblatt Securities reaffirmed a sell rating and set a $40.00 target price (down previously from $45.00) on shares of Intel in a report on Friday, October 23rd.
-Finally, Zacks Investment Research upgraded Intel from a sell rating to a hold rating and set a $49.00 price target for the company in a report on Tuesday, December 22nd.
-Eleven analysts have rated the stock with a sell rating, eighteen have assigned a hold rating and fifteen have issued a buy rating to the company’s stock.
-Intel presently has a consensus rating of Hold and an average target price of $57.81.
+A number of other research analysts have also commented on INTC.
+BidaskClub lowered Intel from a “buy” rating to a “hold” rating in a report on Tuesday, December 22nd.
+Truist decreased their price objective on Intel from $61.00 to $51.00 in a report on Friday, October 23rd.
+JPMorgan Chase & Co. decreased their price objective on Intel from $75.00 to $70.00 and set an “overweight” rating on the stock in a report on Friday, October 23rd.
+Rosenblatt Securities reaffirmed a “sell” rating and issued a $40.00 price objective (down from $45.00) on shares of Intel in a report on Friday, October 23rd.
+Finally, ValuEngine raised Intel from a “strong sell” rating to a “sell” rating in a report on Thursday, September 10th.
+Eleven analysts have rated the stock with a sell rating, eighteen have issued a hold rating and fifteen have assigned a buy rating to the company.
+The stock currently has an average rating of “Hold” and an average target price of $57.81.

-In other news, VP Kevin Thomas Mcbride sold 589 shares of the company’s stock in a transaction on Monday, November 2nd.
-The stock was sold at an average price of $44.96, for a total value of $26,481.44.
-Following the completion of the sale, the vice president now owns 14,486 shares in the company, valued at $651,290.56.
-The sale was disclosed in a legal filing with the SEC, which is available at this link.
-Also, EVP Navin Shenoy sold 2,848 shares of the firm’s stock in a transaction dated Monday, November 2nd.
+In related news, VP Kevin Thomas Mcbride sold 589 shares of the business’s stock in a transaction on Monday, November 2nd.
+The stock was sold at an average price of $44.96, for a total transaction of $26,481.44.
+Following the sale, the vice president now directly owns 14,486 shares in the company, valued at approximately $651,290.56.
+The transaction was disclosed in a filing with the SEC, which is accessible through the SEC website.
+Also, EVP Navin Shenoy sold 2,848 shares of the business’s stock in a transaction on Monday, November 2nd.
 The shares were sold at an average price of $44.96, for a total value of $128,046.08.
-Following the transaction, the executive vice president now directly owns 72,272 shares of the company’s stock, valued at approximately $3,249,349.12.
+Following the sale, the executive vice president now owns 72,272 shares in the company, valued at $3,249,349.12.
 The disclosure for this sale can be found here.
-0.04% of the stock is owned by company insiders.
+0.04% of the stock is owned by insiders.

+Institutional investors and hedge funds have recently bought and sold shares of the company.
+Baron Financial Group LLC purchased a new stake in Intel in the 3rd quarter worth approximately $34,000.
+Holloway Wealth Management LLC bought a new position in shares of Intel in the 3rd quarter worth approximately $41,000.
+Demars Financial Group LLC bought a new position in shares of Intel in the 2nd quarter worth approximately $43,000.
+Grace Capital bought a new position in Intel during the 3rd quarter valued at approximately $53,000.
+Finally, Guinness Atkinson Asset Management Inc increased its position in Intel by 45.6% during the 3rd quarter.
+Guinness Atkinson Asset Management Inc now owns 1,420 shares of the chip maker’s stock valued at $74,000 after buying an additional 445 shares in the last quarter.
+Hedge funds and other institutional investors own 60.73% of the company’s stock.

 Intel Corporation designs, manufactures, and sells essential technologies for the cloud, smart, and connected devices worldwide.
 The company operates through DCG, IOTG, Mobileye, NSG, PSG, CCG, and All Other segments.
 It offers platform products, such as central processing units and chipsets, and system-on-chip and multichip packages; and non-platform or adjacent products comprising accelerators, boards and systems, connectivity products, and memory and storage products.